leaveoscaralone/react-graphql-project/instatags/README.md

 ## Getting started

-To install the required dependencies run `npm install && bower install` from the project folder.
+To install the required dependencies run `npm install` from the project folder.

 Now you can run the `gulp` command from the project folder: this will launch a server that hosts the app, open the browser on the homepage, and automagically reload the page any time you modify a js, html, or css file.